-Many students are under the impression that tailgates have been cancelled for the fall semester, and word-of-mouth about the Flock Party simply didn’t get around.
+Many students are under the impression that tailgates have been canceled for the fall semester, and word-of-mouth about the Flock Party simply didn’t get around.

-Leon Nguyen, junior, says he and his friends enjoyed the Flock Party and the new location was great, but believes the restriction on bringing your own beverages is what produced the low turnout.
+Leon Nguyen, a junior, said he and his friends enjoyed the Flock Party and the new location was great, but believes the restriction on bringing your own beverages is what produced the low turnout.